z-ozturk/python_weather_prediction/README.md

 Support Vector Machine (SVM)

-Each model folder includes scripts for:
+Each model includes scripts for:

-Training and testing the model (main.py)
+Training and testing the model

-Visualization of predictions (visualize.py)
+Visualization of predictions

-Performance analysis (analysis.py)
+Performance analysis

 The goal is to compare models and improve weather prediction accuracy step by step.